aldolammel/Arma-3-Vehicles-Overhauling-Script/README.md

 _

 ## Changelog

+**v2.2 - Oct, 7th 2022**
+- Fixed - when feedback messages On, the messages are shown just for the vehicle owner and not for the whole crew team;
+- Fixed - bug where vehicles are rearming even when there's no on-board weaponry;
+- Fixed - bug where drones could not get serviced when player wasn't close.

 **v2.1 - Sep, 27th 2022**
 - FIXED - bug that made ground and nautical vehicles with complex weaponry don't rearm properly;